-Those people who are called Christians these days (if they are true, Biblical Christians), the New Testament repeatedly refers to as saints or holy ones1.
-The original Greek word basically means the separated ones.
-We are separated from our old sinful life—separated by our Triune God himself—separated to God’s worship and service and godly living.
+Those people who are called Christians these days, if they are true, Biblical Christians, the New Testament repeatedly refers to as saints or holy ones.1 The original Greek word basically means the separated ones.
+In our salvation, we are separated from our old sinful life.
+And we are separated to God’s worship and service and godly living.

-As with all sinners of the fallen human race, being children of wrath, we were on the broad road leading to destruction (Matthew 7:13; Romans 3:23,6:23; Ephesians 2:3).
-Then we were saved by our Saviour, the Lord Jesus Christ.
+As with all sinners of the fallen human race, being children of wrath, we were on the broad road leading to destruction (Matthew 7.13; Romans 3.23,6.23; Ephesians 2.3).
+Then we were saved by our Saviour, the Lord Jesus Christ himself.
 God the Father delivered us from the power of darkness and translated us into the kingdom of his dear Son.
-He has reconciled us to himself by including us in Christ, who died for our sins (Matthew 1:21; Romans 5; Colossians 1:12-13).
-And by the Holy Spirit he has given us a new heart and has sanctified us, calling us to be saints, setting us apart for a new life (John 5:5-8; 1 Corinthians 1:2; 1 Peter 1:2).
+He has reconciled us to himself by including us in Christ, who died for our sins (Matthew 1.21; Romans 5; Colossians 1.12-13).
+And by the Holy Spirit he has given us a new heart and he has called us to be saints, setting us apart for a new life (John 5.5-8; 1 Corinthians 1.2; 1 Peter 1.2).

 The fifth of the five points of Calvinism has to do with the perseverance of the saints.2

-Some Arminians2 argue that Christians can ultimately fail and fall out of the Christian life, thereby losing their salvation.
-Calvinists reject this, arguing that the only true Christians are those who persevere in the Christian life.
+Some Arminians3 argue that Christians can ultimately fail and fall out of the Christian life, losing their salvation.
+Calvinists reject this idea, arguing that the only true Christians are those who persevere in the Christian life.

-While the Bible speaks of Christians as being the “saints,” the holy or sanctified ones, it also speaks of the Christian life as being one of growth.
-Christians grow in their personal Christianity, increasingly separating from their old sinful lifestyle and increasingly evidencing that they are true Christians.
+While the Bible speaks of Christians as being the saints, the holy or sanctified ones, it also speaks of the Christian life as being a life of growth.
+True Christians grow as Christians, increasingly separating from their old sinful lifestyle and increasingly evidencing that they are true Christians.

-This process is often called sanctification4, and it is caused by the ongoing work of God the Holy Spirit within us.
-The Holy Spirit’s work of sanctification cultivates in us a lifestyle (or, as older Christian writers expressed it, a “manner of life”) that is turned from sin and devoted to God.
+This process is often called sanctification,5 and it is caused by the ongoing work of God the Holy Spirit within us.
+The Holy Spirit’s work of sanctification cultivates in us a lifestyle (or, as older Christian writers expressed it, a “manner of life,” as per 2 Timothy 3.10 in the KJV) that is turned from sin and devoted to God.

 The sanctified life is: